DeWALT DCMWSP244U2 Cordless Self-Propelled Mower review: an efficient, long-lasting tool

 You want a mower that's easy to use

-From the setup, to regular use, to cleaning and maintenance, the DeWALT DCMWSP650Y2 is incredibly easy going.
+From setup to regular use to cleaning and maintenance, the DeWALT DCMWSP650Y2 is incredibly easy to use.

 You want a self-propelled mower

-The variable speeds give you plenty of options for mowing your grass quickly which saves quite a lot of sweat in the summer sun.
+The variable speeds give you plenty of options for mowing your grass quickly, which can save quite a lot of sweat in the summer sun.

 You don't have much storage space

-The DCMWSP650Y2 is already pretty compact, but the folding handle and vertical storage capabilities make it even easier to save room in a crowded shed or garage.
+The DCMWSP650Y2 is already pretty compact, but the folding handle and vertical storage capabilities make saving room in a crowded shed or garage even easier.

 Don’t buy it if…